cloud66/help-old/_posts/igor/intro.md

 ---
 layout: post
 template: one-col
-title:  "What is ChatOps"
+title:  "Manage your stacks from Slack with ChatOps"
 date:   2036-12-24 10:51:22
-cloud66_text: "What is ChatOps"
+cloud66_text: "Manage your stacks with ChatOps"
 cloud66_sticky: true
 categories: igor
 lead: Manage your stacks from Slack with ChatOps